 In FY 2020, 76.9 percent of all NSLP meals were served free or at a reduced price, about 2.7 percentage points more than in the previous fiscal year.
 ERS-sponsored research found that children from food-insecure and marginally food-secure households were more likely to eat school meals, and received more of their food and nutrient intake from school meals than did other children.
 To learn more, please see:

 Participation in USDA’s Child Nutrition Programs, including NSLP, have been found to reduce food insecurity.
 To learn more about the impact of NSLP on food insecurity, please see:

 Meals served through NSLP must meet Federal nutrition standards, which were updated in the Healthy, Hunger-Free Kids Act of 2010 to more closely match the Federal Dietary Guidelines for Americans.
 The legislation also authorized an additional 6-cent payment per meal to schools when they demonstrated that they were serving meals that met the updated standards and established new regulations for meal prices charged to students not certified for free or reduced-price meals.
 To learn more about the new standards and how schools strive to provide healthy and appealing meals that encourage student participation, please see:

 - USDA School Meal Programs: How and Why the Cost of Food Purchases Varies Across Locales

-In response to concerns about the role of the school meal environment in children's diets and other issues, the Healthy, Hunger-Free Kids Act of 2010 established updated nutrition standards for school meals and for non-USDA foods (often called "competitive foods") sold at schools participating in USDA's school meal programs.
-The Act also created the Community Eligibility Provision, an option that allows high-poverty schools to offer free meals to all students.
-See the report:Characteristics of School Districts Offering Free School Meals to All Students Through the Community Eligibility Provision of the National School Lunch Program
+In response to concerns about the role of the school meal environment in children's diets and other issues, the Healthy, Hunger-Free Kids Act of 2010 also established updated nutrition standards for non-USDA foods sold in schools (often called "competitive foods") participating in USDA's school meal programs.
+The Act also created the Community Eligibility Provision (CEP), an option that allows high-poverty schools to offer free meals to all students.
+To learn more about CEP, please see: